-It’s a simple game, featuring retro-style graphics along with what I believe is called “chiptune” music, and basic controls – left, right, jump.
-Though let’s not forget: Super Mario Bros. wasn’t exactly a complicated title either, yet we all loved playing that!
-So simplicity is not a bad thing, if done right – and in this one it works to the game’s advantage.
-Controls are tight and responsive, which is a necessity with a game like this, so you won’t be able to blame failing that one jump on the controls here..
+It’s a simple game, featuring retro-style graphics along with what I believe is called ‘chiptune’ music, and basic controls – left, right, jump.
+But let’s not forget: Super Mario Bros. wasn’t exactly complicated either, and yet we all loved that!
+So simplicity is not a bad thing if done right – and in this one, it works to the game’s advantage.
+Controls are tight and responsive, which is a necessity with a game like this so you won’t be able to blame failing that one jump on the controls here…

-This guy sure gets around fast, provided you keep his happiness level high that is, ’cause once he’s a big smiley, you may have a hard time controlling him as his speed doubles.
-On top of that, as mentioned earlier, there are several obstacles to deal with.. and that certainly doesn’t get easier at super speed.. poor Dave.
-Wouldn’t want to be in his shoes.
-Trying to dodge “downers” is one thing, but why would someone place spikes between this guy and happiness, even if it’s drug induced?
-Doesn’t seem quite fair, so.. good thing it’s only a game!
+This guy gets around fast if you keep his happiness level high, ’cause once he’s a big smiley, you may have a hard time controlling him as his speed doubles.
+On top of that, as mentioned earlier, there are several obstacles to deal with… and that certainly doesn’t get easier at super speed.
+Poor Dave – wouldn’t want to be in his shoes.
+Trying to dodge ‘downers’ is one thing, but why would someone place spikes between this guy and happiness, even if it’s drug-induced?
+Doesn’t seem quite fair, so good thing it’s only a game!

 The tutorials in games these days aren’t always of great importance – especially for seasoned gamers, but this one I highly recommend taking a look at, and it’s only 6 levels long.
 Short and to the point, just like the rest of the game, here you learn about the various obstacles you’ll be facing in the game’s main mode.

-Waitaminute..
-I forgot to tell what “Score Panic” is!
+Wait-a-minute… I forgot to tell you what ‘Score Panic’ is!

 In the tutorial, your biggest challenge is getting all pills without dying while learning about the various mechanics presented throughout the levels in a safe environment before you’re thrown headfirst into the lion’s den; simple enough.. just how a tutorial should be.

-In “Score Panic”, the rules are changed.. now it’s not just a matter of making it through a level in one piece, while collecting all the pills!
-Nope, that’d be too easy now that you’ve graduated from Tutorial college and everything; instead the game tasks you with making the most of every single pill – ’cause if you want that high score you have to time Dave’s happiness so it’s highest when the countdown reaches zero.
-This may sound simple, but trust me.. it’s not.
+In ‘Score Panic’, the rules are changed.
+Now it’s not just a matter of making it through levels in one piece while collecting all the pills!
+That’d be too easy now that you’ve graduated from Tutorial college and everything; instead, the game tasks you with making the most of every single pill – ’cause if you want that high score you have to time Dave’s happiness so it’s highest when the countdown reaches zero.
+This may sound simple, but trust me, it’s not.

-Doesn’t mean it’s not fun though.
-Just takes some getting used to, learning the layout of each level and timing it all just right to get that high score can become an addiction all on its own; though not one involving colorful racing around the area.. let’s leave that to Dave in his very very strange world.
-Spikes, “downers”, fragile blocks, sticky blocks, ghost blocks and whathaveyou.
-With 60 levels to zoom through, you may be able to finish this in one sitting.. but if you want a good score too, be prepared to replay the same levels over and over again.
+That doesn’t mean there’s no fun to be had though.
+Just takes some getting used to, learning the layout of each level and timing it all just right to get that high score can become an addiction all on its own; though not one involving colorful racing around the area.
+Let’s leave that to Dave in his very very strange world.
+Spikes, ‘downers’, fragile blocks, sticky blocks, ghost blocks, and what-have-you.
+With 60 levels to zoom through, you may be able to finish this in one sitting… but if you want a good score too, be prepared to replay the same levels over and over again.

-If you’re not sure this is your kind of thing yet, there’s a demo too; where you get to play both the entire tutorial along with the first 10 levels of “Score Panic”.
-That means the developer is basically offering 1/6 of the game for free (in the demo), hoping people will find it worthy of five bucks to get the last 50 levels too.
-I’m only about half through it, but I already feel I’ve gotten my money’s worth.. good job NAMKCOR.
+If you’re not sure this is your kind of thing yet, there’s a demo too; where you get to play the entire tutorial along with the first 10 levels of ‘Score Panic’.
+That means the developer is basically offering 1/6 of the game for free, hoping people will find it worthy of five bucks to get the last 50 levels too.
+I’m only about halfway through it, but I already feel I’ve gotten my money’s worth.
+So good job, NAMKCOR.